Former Murdoch Executive Says He Quit Over Fox's Anti-Muslim Rhetoric

 "My office at News Corp. looked over a corner near Rockefeller Center where my dad used to sell newspapers," Azam says.

 He says he loved working with his legal colleagues and many of the journalists.
 Yet at times he seethed in navigating News Corp., which is in the same building as Fox News in Midtown Manhattan.
-During an elevator ride shared with Pirro, Azam says, the host watched a monitor tuned to Fox News report on a terror strike by Islamic extremists.
+During an elevator ride shared with Pirro, Azam says, the host watched a monitor tuned to a Fox News report on a terrorist strike by Islamic extremists.
 Good fodder for the show, Pirro remarked, according to Azam.
 (Pirro was not made available for comment by Fox News for this story.)

 "My issue with this isn't as an American Muslim.
 It's not as a refugee.
 It's not as an immigrant.
 It's as an American," Azam tells NPR.
 "I live here.
 I have kids here.
 And it worries me that, you know, what's being put out into the universe could actually create a lot of risk for them."

 Azam wrote about his experience as a refugee and an immigrant in a recent collection of essays edited by the Pulitzer Prize-winning author Viet Nguyen.
-Azam says he was inspired to speak more directly now about his qualms about Fox and its corporate siblings by two incidents: the mass shootings of Muslims in New Zealand, and the murder of an Afghan American in Indiana last month.
+Azam says he was inspired to speak more directly now regarding his qualms about Fox and its corporate siblings by two incidents: the mass shootings of Muslims in New Zealand and the murder of an Afghan-American in Indiana last month.
 Authorities accuse a man of shooting Mustafa Ayoubi after yelling anti-Muslim slurs.

-The former Sky News Australia producer Rashna Farrukh also cited the New Zealand killings this week in quitting the cable network, which is owned by News Corp.
+The former Sky News Australia producer, Rashna Farrukh, also cited the New Zealand killings this week in quitting the cable network, which is owned by News Corp.

 "As a young Muslim woman, I had many crises of conscience working here, but the events of Friday snapped me out of the endless cycle of justifying my job to myself," Farrukh wrote on the website of the ABC, Australia's public broadcasting network.
 "I compromised my values and beliefs to stand idly by as I watched commentators and pundits instil[l] more and more fear into their viewers.
 I stood on the other side of the studio doors while they slammed every minority group in the country — mine included — increasing polarisation and paranoia among their viewers."